-An enhanced and updated four, six or eight-core version of the SGI ICE compute blade is used in the ICE X systems.
+An enhanced and updated multi-core version of the SGI ICE compute blade is used in the ICE X systems.
 The IP113 blade architecture is described in the following sections.

 The compute blade contains the processors, memory, and one of the following fourteen-data rate (FDR) InfiniBand imbedded HCA selections: